-Delmar-Bethlehem EMS responds to more than 3,300 calls for medical assistance each year and works in partnership with the Albany County Sheriff’s Office.
-In 2015 our Volunteers put in 16,513 scheduled volunteer hours.
-This does not take into account unscheduled 3rd, 4th, and 5th calls nor all of the administrative time put in.
+Delmar-Bethlehem EMS responds to more than 3,600 calls for medical assistance each year and works in partnership with the Albany County Sheriff’s Office.
+In 2019 our Volunteers put in more than 15,000 scheduled volunteer hours.
+This does not take into account unscheduled EMS responses and training classes.

 We offer many benefits to our Volunteers including: